crownstone/bluenet/docs/MESH_PROTOCOL.md

 #### cs_mesh_model_msg_time_t
 ![Time](../docs/diagrams/mesh_message_time.png)

+When a Crownstone receives this message over the mesh, it will synchronize the whole mesh to the given value.
+Behaviour is identical to the [set time command](PROTOCOL.md#command_types)

 Type | Name | Length | Description
 --- | --- | --- | ---
 uint32 | Timestamp | 4 | posix time stamp